jeezluisjorge/jeezluisjorge.com/exampleSite/content/publications/_index.md

 &nbsp;

+#### Not available online

-Oreo Fixation (published in Cypress Dome 2018; not available online)
+Oreo Fixation - published in Cypress Dome, 2018

-The Great Fire of Rome (featured in Project Spotlight One Act Festival 2016; not available online)
+The Great Fire of Rome - featured in Project Spotlight One Act Festival, 2016

-In a Cafe (featured in Cypress Dome 2016; not available online)
+In a Cafe - featured in Cypress Dome, 2016